muritane/coordination-architecture/docs/00_core/executability_constraint.md

 ---

-## Executability as an Epistemic Filter
+## Executability as an epistemic filter

 Executability does not guarantee correctness.